luca-demma/Text-Mining-Project/README.md

 gunzip -rv .
 ```

-### Remove all the non english news outlets
+### Remove all the non-english news outlets
-My implementation is based on the handle of just a single language of news, for this reason in this step I'm gonna remove from the news outlets list all the outlets that are not in english language.
+My implementation is based on the handle of just a single language of news, for this reason in this step I'm gonna remove from the news outlets list all the outlets that are not in the english language.

 To do so I wrote a Python script `english.py` that uses the file provided by the teacher `AvailableOutlets.txt` to delete all the folders that use non english language.
 After this removal the news outlets became 91.

-After this steps the data has been prepared to be consumed by the pipeline in a more convient way.
+After this steps the data has been prepared to be consumed by the pipeline in a more convenient way.

 ## Step 1 : Extraction
 In this step I aim to clean the data source from all the unnecessary fields and to give a structure that can make it easier the handling.

-I had to think how to handle all the data to avoid out-of-memory problems because my first thought has been to save every cleaned news data in a single json file but this idea fastly showed its limitations because of the data size related problems, the python script was often crashing when creating the huge single json file with out-of-memory error.
+I had to think about how to handle all the data to avoid out-of-memory problems because my first thought has been to save every cleaned news data in a single json file but this idea fastly showed its limitations because of the data size-related problems, the python script was often crashing when creating the huge single json file with out-of-memory error.

 For this reason I chose to handle the data by steps for every outlet, this required some more reasoning but it made possible the handling of the huge data source.